Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: CONCLUSION

 \section{CONCLUSION}

-The proposed framework is able to effectively apply Huffman coding for audio anomaly detection.
+The proposed framework is able to effectively apply adaptive Huffman coding for anomaly detection in audio data having concept drift.
 The dynamic tree construction and reorganization are able to accommodate concept drift in audio.
 New data adapts the codes representing the leaf nodes.
 Instead of replacing the old nodes, we propose to merge the nodes when they are close enough.
-The proposed method with node merging framework is able to grasp the long past, while the fixed mode approaches with replacement policy forget the long term history.
+The proposed method with node merging framework is able to grasp the long past, while the fixed node approaches with replacement policy forget the long term history.
 The experiments also show that the number of maximum nodes remains tractable; it is found that the number of nodes converges between 70 and 75 for most continuous audio datasets, even when the audio length is very long.
 The proposed method works effectively on three datasets, referring to challenging outdoor scenarios.
 We are able to outperform an AGMM framework that requires prior knowledge about data distribution.
-In the future, we want to extend this to include video information to build the Huffman tree and detect the anomaly.
+In the future, we would like to extend the work to include video information to build the Huffman tree and detect the anomaly.